CompileZero/elixir-phoenix-learning-kit/projects/1-cards/README.md

 This can be read as,

 > For every element in suits, return the element.
 And the entire returned array is a map.

+> 💡 Elixir supports template literals `"#{value} of #{suit}"`

+#### Nested Comprehension

+Whenever a nested list comprehension method is called, it finally returns a list of list, so to convert it into a simple list, use List.flatten function.